 |District of Columbia||$80,470|

-What Tools & Technology do Paralegals and Legal Assistants Use?
+Tools & Technologies Used by Paralegals and Legal Assistants

 Below is a list of the types of tools and technologies that Paralegals and Legal Assistants may use on a daily basis: